awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 **Note**
 The `put-bucket-acl` command is required to grant the Amazon S3 log delivery system the necessary permissions \(write and read\-acp permissions\)\.

-   1. Use a bash script to add access logging for all the buckets in your account:
+   1. Use a bash script to add access logging for all the buckets in your account\.

       ```
         loggingBucket='awsexamplebucket1-logs'